-At St Nicolas, Holy Communion, the sharing of bread and wine, is at the heart of our worship and everyone who would like to receive is welcome to.
+At St Nicolas, Holy Communion, the sharing of bread and wine (due to the pandemic we are not currently having wine at Communion, as we are unable to share the cup), is at the heart of our worship and everyone who would like to receive is welcome to.

 8am Communion: a said service with a talk (45 mins)

 This is a smaller, quieter service with more space and stillness, prayers and a talk.
 It is friendly and open to all.
 It is a wonderful start for those who have a busy day ahead.
 There are no hymns and no children’s groups at this service.
-About once a month we share Fairtrade coffee and croissants after the service.
+You are welcome to stay for refreshments after the service.

 10am Holy Communion (75 mins)